-"In determining applications the Licensing Authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
-One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal."
+This Licensing Authority, in determining applications, will take into consideration, all relevant matters and will not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
+One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal; those matters should be dealt with under relevant planning control and building regulation powers, and not form part of the consideration for the premises licence.
+Equally, fire or health and safety risks will not be taken into account, as these matters are dealt with under other relevant legislation and must not form part of the consideration for the premises licence.